 The only limit to your juice offering is your imagination…and space constraints.
 Having planned an elegant but affordable bridal shower for my niece, I can tell you that most guests will choose orange, peach or mango juice.
 Think less-mosa, not more-mosa.

-For your party, I recommend buying three of the following options:
+For your party, I recommend buying (or making) three of the following options:

 - Orange juice (obviously)

 - Peach juice (or white peach puree for Bellinis)

 - Strawberry lemonade

 To add flair to your mimosa bar, you can include a few small fruits to garnish the beverage.
 Raspberries, strawberries, peaches, blackberries or blueberries work well for this purpose.
 Just remember to cut larger pieces of fruit so there’s room for the bubbly!

 Lemon wedges and mint leaves also finish off a mimosa with style.